 In the second quarter 2021, we were notified that a key component required in the manufacturing of IK-412, our novel kynurenine-degrading enzyme, is similarly essential to the manufacturing of COVID-19 vaccines and therapies.
 As such, the availability of the component has been delayed as resources have been allocated towards vaccine production in the near-term.
-With this information and manufacturing lead times, the IND submission for IK-412 was delayed.
+With this information and manufacturing lead times, the development IK-412 was paused in the fourth quarter of 2021 for the remainder of the BMS contract term.
 We will continue to monitor the impact of COVID-19 related supply chain issues relating to our business.